CloudDesk/asset-management-backend/CR5_RETURN_REPLACEMENT_MODULE_PLAN.md

   -> Return / Replacement eligibility
 ```

-Policy should control eligibility only.
-It should not store operational inspection reasons/statuses.
+Policy should control category-level eligibility only.
+Reason-specific validation should be handled through the reason-rule master, not inside the category policy itself.

 ## Part 2 - Return Sources